BBC Television Shakespeare: Behind the scenes

 Moshinsky has made contradictory statements about the end of the play.
 In the printed script, he indicated he felt that Bertram kissing Helena is a happy ending, but in press material for the US broadcast, he said he found the end to be sombre because none of the young characters had learnt anything.
+The final epliogue for the King was filmed, with Sinden before a stage curtain in make-up, but ultimately Moshinsky chose to omit it.

 The Prefaces to Shakespeare episode for All's Well That Ends Well was presented by Sebastian Shaw who had played the King of France in a 1968 RSC production directed by John Barton.
 The Shakespeare in Perspective episode was presented by comedian and television writer Barry Took.